SchweizerischeBundesbahnen/netzgrafik-editor-frontend/CONTRIBUTING.md

 We appreciate all kinds of contributions.
 The following is a set of guidelines for contributing to this repository on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+By submitting a contribution to this repository you agree that you do this under the [license](LICENSE) of the repository and certify that you have all the rights to do so.

 #### Table Of Contents

 [Code of Conduct](#code-of-conduct)